ksauka/ksauka.github.io/index.md

 <br><br>
 #### Basic queries about me

-- 🔭 I’m currently working Explainable Network Instrusion Detection Systems .
+- 🔭 I’m currently working on Explainable Network Intrusion Detection Systems.
-- 🌱 I’m currently learning about Adversarial Machine Learning and Robust Deep Learning PyToch programming.
+- 🌱 I’m currently learning about Adversarial Machine Learning and Robust Deep Learning PyTorch programming.
 - 💬 I usually work with PyTorch.
-I have experiences with TensorFlow (1.x), Keras and MATLAB.
+I have experience with TensorFlow (1.x), Keras, and MATLAB.
 - 📫 How to reach me: kudzysauka at gmail dot com

 Thank you for visiting my website.